 ARTICLE 10 force majeure

 10.1 Force Majeure .
-If either Party is rendered unable by Force Majeure to carry out, in whole or part, its obligations under this Agreement and such Party gives notice and full details of the event to the other Party as soon as practicable after the occurrence of the event, then during the pendency of such Force Majeure but for no longer period, the obligations of the Party affected by the event (other than the obligation to make payments then due or becoming due with respect to performance prior to the event) shall be suspended to the extent required; provided, however, Buyer shall nevertheless be obligated to pay the Demand Charges under this Agreement notwithstanding the Force Majeure.
+If either Party is rendered unable by Force Majeure to carry out, in whole or part, its obligations under this Agreement and such Party gives notice and full details of the event to the other Party as soon as practicable after the occurrence of the event, then during the pendency of such Force Majeure but for no longer period, the obligations of the Party affected by the event (other than the obligation to make payments then due or becoming due with respect to performance prior to the event) shall be suspended to the extent required.
 The Party affected by the Force Majeure shall remedy the Force Majeure with all reasonable dispatch; provided, however, that this provision shall not require Seller or Buyer to (i) settle any strikes or other labor disputes or (ii) deliver or receive Energy at points other than the Delivery Points.

+10.2 Effect of Force Majeure .
+In the event of a Force Majeure affecting the Facility, Seller shall as soon as reasonably practicable but in no event later than ten (10) Days following the onset of the event of Force Majeure, issue a notice to Buyer stating whether Seller will (I) continue to fulfill its obligations to Buyer hereunder from Market Sources or (ii) relieve Buyer, from and after the date of such notice, from its obligation to pay the Demand Charge during the pendency of Seller’s inability to meet its obligations hereunder (such relief from the Demand Charge to be applied on a pro rata basis for each Day during which Seller is unable to meet its obligations hereunder).
+During the period from the onset of the Force Majeure until the earlier of (i) the date on which Seller provides the notification required under this Section 10.2 or (ii) the expiration of such ten (10) Day period, Seller shall use commercially reasonable efforts to fulfill its obligations hereunder from Market Sources.
+In the event of a Force Majeure affecting Buyer’s ability to receive Energy from Seller, payment of the Demand Charge shall continue.

+10.3 Termination Due to Force Majeure .
+If an event of Force Majeure continues in effect for [_________ (___)] consecutive Months, then the Party not declaring Force Majeure may terminate this Agreement upon providing written notice of such termination to the other Party (but if such event of Force Majeure terminates before any such termination notice is provided, then this Agreement shall continue in full force and effect).

-10.2 Other Events.
+10.4 Other Events.
 Any other provision of this Agreement not withstanding, in the event that Buyer is regulated by a federal, state or local regulatory body, and such body shall disallow all or any portion of any costs incurred or yet to be incurred by Buyer under any provision of this Agreement, such action shall not operate to excuse Buyer from performance of any obligation nor shall such action give rise to any right of Buyer to any refund or retroactive adjustment of the Contract Price.

 ARTICLE 11 TAXES; STRANDED COSTS; ENVIRONMENTAL COSTS